Yin-style baguazhang: History

-Yin Fu (尹福) after separating from Dong Hai Chuan (董海川) went on to teach multiple students.
-Due to his closed-door methods of teaching, he did not have as many students as directly associated with Cheng Ting Hua (程廷華) and others.
+Yin Fu (尹福) after separating from Dong Haichuan (董海川) went on to teach multiple students.
+Due to his closed-door methods of teaching, he did not have as many students as teachers directly associated with Cheng Tinghua (程廷華) and others.
 Of these students, Men Baozhen (門寶珍) and Li Bao Sen (李寶森) were among two students who handed down their arts in Beijing after Yin's death.
 Men Baozhen eventually taught Xie Pei Qi and Li Bao Sen taught Meng Lian Fu and Zhang Qing Lian.
 In an interview with Xie Peiqi, dated to 1999, Xie claimed that his teacher, Men Baozhen, was considered to be the third best pupil of Yin Fu, after "Wan Tong" Li (i.e. Li Yongqing) and Ma Gui (Yin's oldest disciple).
 Dr. Xie died in 2003 and his top student, He Jinbao, is now teaching the system.
 The Li Bao Sen lineage of Yin style was eventually handed down to Xu Shi Xi who gained a notoriety for being quite skilled at both his fighting abilities and teaching Baguazhang.
-Other famous students of Yin Fu included Yin Yuzhang (his fourth son), Cao Zhongsheng (who also learned from Ma Gui), Gong Baotian and others.
+Other famous students of Yin Fu included Yin Yuzhang (his fourth son), Cao Zhongsheng (who also learned from Ma Gui), and Gong Baotian.
 Ma Gui, Yin Fu's first disciple, stated that he changed nothing in the bagua he learned from Yin Fu.
 Included among Ma Gui's students were Wang Peisheng, who is more famous for his Wu style taijiquan, and Liu Wanchuan.